armenr/ansiformer/README.md

 ## Inspiration

+* This is forked from ravibhure (https://github.com/ravibhure/terraform-provisioner-ansible/)
-* This is forked of originally written by [jonmorehouse](https://github.com/jonmorehouse/terraform-provisioner-ansible)
+* ...Which is a fork of this project, originally written by [jonmorehouse](https://github.com/jonmorehouse/terraform-provisioner-ansible)